-- > If a student misses a class, she/he is responsible for any announcement made in that class. - > A DN grade will be awarded to the eligible student after their instructors have warned them twice and who accumulates - o 9 unexcused absences in lecture classes. - o 15 excused and unexcused absences in lecture classes.
+- > If a student misses a class, she/he is responsible for any announcement made in that class. - A DN grade will be awarded to the eligible student after their instructors have warned them twice and who accumulates: - \circ 8 (20%) unexcused absences from lecture classes. - \circ 13 (33%) excused and unexcused absences from lecture classes.

 The Usage of Mobiles in Class: Students are not allowed to use mobiles for any purpose during class time.
-Students who want to use electronic devices to take notes must take permission from their instructor.
+Students who want to use electronic devices to take notes must get permission from their instructor.
 Violations of these rules will result in a penalty decided by the instructor.
 Academic Integrity: All KFUPM policies regarding ethics apply to this course.
 See the Undergraduate Bulletin on the Webpage of the Registrar.